HECM for Purchase

 Not many people realize that a reverse mortgage can be used to buy a new home.
 Also called a “HECM for Purchase,” this type of loan helps you accomplish two goals with a single transaction – buying a new home while securing a reverse mortgage.
 Many seniors like this option because it can help save money by reducing closing costs since a single loan is taken out.
 This can also make the home buying process faster and easier for seniors.

-It’s not too good to be true!
-A HECM for Purchase is just a reverse mortgage designed to help homeowners 62 and older buy the home they need, while meeting their financial and retirement goals.
+It’s not too good to be true: you can use a reverse mortgage to buy a home with no monthly mortgage payments, as long as you keep current with property taxes, insurance, and home maintenance.
+It’s designed to help you buy the home you need, while still meeting your financial and retirement goals.

 If you qualify, you can use a HECM for Purchase reverse mortgage to relocate to a home that’s closer to your family; one that’s more physically accessible; or one that’s a better fit for your current or future needs.
 This is a great option for homeowners looking to downsize.